dskinner/damsel/README.md

 		%li 1
 		%li 2
 ```
-The use of ! as a block element, causing %ul to become inlined will cause the entire block to become commented out.
+The use of ! as a block element, causing %ul to become inlined, will cause the entire block to become commented out.
 The ! could also be placed after the body tag in this case.
 You can also nest items under a comment.

 ```
 %html %body